Davin7/2DInverseKinematics/README.md

 * rootLocation: x, y location to place the fixed part of the armature.

 SegmentIK:
-* The public variables in SegmentIK do not need to be given values in the Unity Editor
+* The public variables in SegmentIK are used by the RootIK script

 ControlIK:
 * This script has no public variables